yosbelms/cor/docs/reference.md

 ## CRL (Cor Runtime Library)

-CRL is a small library which makes possible to take advantage of features such as *literal constructors, for-in statements, class combination and type assertions*, these beloved features would not be possible without CRL.
+CRL is a small library which makes possible to take advantage of features such as *literal constructors, for-in statements, class combination and type assertions*, these beloved Cor properties would not be possible without CRL.
 Cor tends to depend less on it, but, without the CRL, the javascript code obtained as the result of compilation could be repetitive and bigger in consequence, that's one of the reasons that CRL exits, to provide a small set of features that will be internally used by compiled routines.

 ## Semicolon Insertion